 - Make ahead: This coconut clusters recipe is a good option if you like to have healthy sweet treats on hand as you can make them and eat them over a week or two.

 - Coconut: I used raw organic coconut flakes, and toasted them myself using my tried and true Toasted Coconut Flakes recipe.
 It’s really easy to do and will save you a little money.

 - Chocolate: I used 85% dark melted chocolate in this recipe to keep the net carb count low without compromising the flavor.
 The net carbs are 3.8g per keto coconut cluster.
 If you use 70% dark chocolate the net carb count is closer to 5g net carbs.
 This tastes better in my opinion, but may be more challenging to fit into your net carb limit.

-- Salt: Just a tiny wee sprinkle of salt over the coconut keto clusters really makes the flavour shine!
-This is completely optional, but worthwhile!
+- Salt: Just a tiny wee sprinkle of salt over the coconut keto clusters really makes the flavor shine!
+This is completely optional but worthwhile!

 How to make Keto Coconut Clusters

 Begin by preparing the baking sheet.
 Place a piece of parchment paper, wax paper, or a silicone baking tray, on top of a cookie sheet that fits in your fridge.

 Next, toast the coconut chips in a pan over moderate heat.
 This will take about 10 minutes.
 You can skip this step if you’re using pre-toasted coconut chips.

 When the coconut chips are mostly golden brown and crunchy, remove them from the pan and set them aside.